-This research-led student-centred course is accredited by the British Psychological Society, so when you graduate with at least a Second Class Honours, you are eligible for Graduate Basis for Chartership, the first step towards becoming a Chartered Psychologist.
+This student-centred course with research-inspired teaching is accredited by the British Psychological Society, so when you graduate with at least a Second Class Honours, you are eligible for Graduate Basis for Chartership, the first step towards becoming a Chartered Psychologist.

 Why Psychology at BU?

 The diversity of the topics offered on the course will provide both the breadth and depth of knowledge which will well-prepare you for any career, whether in psychology (such as in mental health or forensic) or outside (such as HR, the police, management).
 Our staff’s expertise and extensive collaborations with the mental health sector (e.g. the NHS), the criminal justice system (e.g., the police), the educational system, industrial partners (e.g. Microsoft) and local communities/charitable trusts will also benefit your learning and your career path.

 We have a system in place where feedback is regularly sought from our students and staff to continuously refine the quality of our courses and maximize students’ experience.
 87% of our final year students agree our staff are good at explaining things - join us on live chat now to find out more, or register to meet us at an open day.

 You’ll be situated with the Department of Psychology and will learn theories and practical skills covering a range of psychological approaches, including social, biological, developmental and cognitive psychology, as well as more specialist topics, such as forensic, clinical, cyber, consumer, educational psychology, and neuropsychology through state-of-the art facilities.
 Importantly, you’ll acquire generic skills which are readily transferable to your future careers, such as critical thinking, project management, presentation skills and professional practice.
 You will become some of the most highly employable graduates around.

 How you will learn